ceremcem/unlock-luks-partition/reverse-tunnel-setup.md

 ...
 ```

-Note: You must register this public key to your Link Up Server's SSH account's `authorized_keys` file.
-You can obtain the public key anytime with:
+Note: You must register this *Public key portion* to your Link Up Server's SSH account's `authorized_keys` file.
+You can obtain the public key at anytime with:

 ```console
 # dropbearkey -y -f /etc/initramfs-tools/root/key/id_rsa